Archive for January, 2021

 - A

-(or Cartesian Product) when there is noON
+CROSS JOIN(or Cartesian Product) when there is noONorUSINGsubclause, or - An

 The following query uses JOIN without a qualifier or an ON or USING subclause.
 It also uses two copies of the single CTE, which is more or less a derived table and the result of a subquery held in memory.
 This demonstrates the key reason for table aliases.
 That key reason is you can put two copies of the same table in memory under different identifiers or labels.